Najat76/TASK-React-Bakery-Page/Solution.md

 5. Note that the browser opened automatically for us!
 Take a look at the browser's URL: `localhost:3000`.
 To see what our code looks like we need to host it on a server, and since we're still in development we don't anyone to have access to the website yet.

-6. `yarn start` runs the application on the local host which is my laptop.
+6. `npm start` runs the application on the local host which is my laptop.
 So in this case my device (my laptop) will act as my host and will run the application.

 7. `3000` is the port number, which is a certain location in the host.
 Think of it this way, if the host is the area in an address, the port is the house number.